 * Notes:

-Details regarding different W-NTD versions are set out in the Network Interface Specification – Premises Network Devices.
+1. Details regarding different NTD versions are set out in the Network Interface Specification – Premises Network Devices.

+2 In relation to nbn® Ethernet Wireless:

  If a Premises has a W-NTD version 1 or W-NTD version 2 installed, then the maximum Information Rate that can be achieved by a Wireless Plus Ordered Product at that Premises using the current Wireless Network configuration will be the relevant maximum aggregate throughput specified in the table above, until the W-NTD is replaced with a W-NTD version 3 or any later version.